krol3/cncf-translations-utils/README.md

 You can test out a GitHub Personal Access Token using this simple example.
 // You can generate them here: https://github.com/settings/tokens

+How generate a token in github [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

+## TODO

+- By default read the file k8s-es.yml
+- Generate a binary

 ### Run

 ````